 Muskoka shoreline is under pressure from development.
 Every single meter of natural shoreline is under threat.
 Muskoka Conservancy actively seeks out natural shoreline and protects it.
 We do this by directly acquiring land, or by entering into legally binding conservation agreements.

 Responsible Land Conservation

-We encourage environmentally responsible behaviour through public awareness programs, annual awards and shoreline restoration projects.
-We also promote sound environmental practices such as wetland protection, dark sky initiatives and the planting of indigenous trees and shrubs.
+Scientific studies have proven that nature is good for us and has both long and short term mental and physical health benefits.
+We encourage love of nature through inspirational and informative expert guided field trips.
+We encourage environmentally responsible behavior through public awareness programs, annual awards, and shoreline stewardship.
+We promote sound environmental practices such as wetland protection, dark sky initiatives and the planting of indigenous trees and shrubs.

 Natural and Built Heritage